If the Oceans Were Ink: An Unlikely Friendship and a Journey to the Heart of the Quran by Carla Power

-By Carla Power, Henry Holt, paperback, 352 pages
+By Carla Power, Henry Holt, Paperback, 352 pages

-If the Oceans Were Ink is Carla Power's eye-opening story of how she and her longtime friend Sheikh Mohammad Akram Nadwi found a way to confront ugly stereotypes and persistent misperceptions that were cleaving their communities.
+An eye-opening story of how Power and her longtime friend Sheikh Mohammad Akram Nadwi found a way to confront ugly stereotypes and persistent misperceptions cleaving their communities.

 Their friendship-between a secular American and a madrasa-trained sheikh-had always seemed unlikely, but now they were frustrated and bewildered by the battles being fought in their names.
 Both knew that a close look at the Quran would reveal a faith that preached peace and not mass murder; respect for women and not oppression.
 And so they embarked on a yearlong journey through the controversial text.

 About the author:

 Carla Power writes for TIME and was a foreign correspondent for Newsweek.
 Her writing has appeared in Vogue, Glamour, The New York Times Magazine, and Foreign Policy.
 She holds a graduate degree in Middle Eastern Studies from Oxford, as well as degrees from Yale and Columbia.